Air Warrior (U.S. Army)

-Air Warrior (AW) is a combat aircrew ensemble designed for U.S. Army aircrews.
+The Air Warrior (AW) is an integrated life-support ensemble for combat aircrew, designed for aircrews in the U.S. Army Aviation Branch.

-The Air Warrior is fielded incrementally in blocks to rapidly provide enhanced capabilities to the warfighter.
-It leverages and integrates clothing and equipment, such as the Army Aircrew Combat Uniform, and ballistic protection from other product managers.
+The Air Warrior is fielded in blocks to rapidly provide enhanced capabilities to the warfighter.
+It integrates clothing and equipment, such as the Army Aircrew Combat Uniform, and ballistic protection from other product managers.
 As of April 2020, more than 18,000 AW systems had been used in support of Operation Iraqi Freedom and Operation Enduring Freedom.

+As of 2025, the Air Warrior program has transitioned from the acquisition phase to sustainment.
+It is being replaced by the Air Soldier System (Air SS), which aims to further reduce the physical and cognitive load on aircrews through lighter materials and enhanced sensor integration.

 Components

 Electronic Data Manager

-The Spiral 3.5 Electronic Data Manager (EDM) is a light, rugged, sunlight-readable touch-screen computer operating on Windows-based software.
+The Spiral 3.5 Electronic Data Manager (EDM) is a lightweight sunlight-readable touch-screen computer operating on Windows-based software.
 The EDM is in the form of a kneeboard and provides the aviator with an Aviation Mission Planning System interface, enhanced situational awareness, and GPS moving map capabilities.
-It also enables the aircrew to plan and execute missions, and react to mission changes in-flight.
+It also enables the aircrew to plan and execute missions and react to mission changes in-flight.
 More than 2,200 Spiral 3.5 EDMS have been fielded.

 Portable Helicopter Oxygen Delivery System

-The Portable Helicopter Oxygen Delivery System (PHODS) is a lightweight breathing oxygen product worn by the aircrew that provides supplemental oxygen to soldiers without restricting their movements.
+The Portable Helicopter Oxygen Delivery System (PHODS) is a breathing oxygen product worn by the aircrew that provides supplemental oxygen to soldiers without restricting their movements.
 An automatic regulator dispenses oxygen via nasal cannula in the correct amount and rate based on altitude and the individual’s breathing rate.
 It replaces the Helicopter Oxygen System, which weighed over 100 pounds, tethered the user to the aircraft, and could not be fitted on all Army rotary wing aircraft.
-Over 1,700 systems have been as of mid-2010.
+Over 1,175 systems have been fielded as of 2011.

-Aircraft Wireless Intercom System(AWIS)
+Aircraft Wireless Intercom System (AWIS)

-The Aircraft Wireless Intercom System (AWIS) provides hands-free, cordless communication between aircrew members.
-The system has a full duplex voice-activated mode, hands-free mode, and a push-to-talk mode.
+The Aircraft Wireless Intercom System (AWIS) provides cordless communication between aircrew members.
+The system has a duplex voice-activated mode, hands-free mode, and a push-to-talk mode.
 It features fifty independent channels/aircraft networks with up to six crew members on each aircraft network.
-AWIS enables simultaneous omnidirectional communications among all users in the aircraft network within 200 feet of the center of the aircraft and provides the first true intercom capability between the entire aircraft crew, hoist operators, and rescue personnel on the hoist.
+AWIS enables simultaneous omnidirectional communications among all users in the aircraft network within 200 feet of the center of the aircraft and provides intercom capabilities between the entire aircraft crew, hoist operators, and rescue personnel on the hoist.
 Over 130 systems are fielded as of mid-2010 and an encryption capability will be added in Fiscal Year 2011.